SAP-samples/teched2025-DT261/README.md

 ## 🛠️ Exercises

-The main aspect of developer extensibility is the option to extend an extensible RAP business object that has been delivered by SAP or a SAP partner.
+The main aspect of developer extensibility is the option to extend an extensible RAP business object that has been delivered by SAP or an SAP partner.

 | Overview | -- |
 | ------------- | -- |